Zbahsoun/Bikesharing/README.md

 ### Purpose

 We used the analytical tool Tableau to create worksheets, dashboards and a story to visualize our data analysis outcomes and provide some recommendations to our potential investors.
-You can find the Story presented via tableau using this link.
+You can find the Story presented via tableau using this link [link to dashboard](https://public.tableau.com/app/profile/zeinab.bahsoun/viz/Bikesharing_16700573951020/NYCCitiBikeStory?publish=yes).

 ### The Data